Thumbnail image

 The lightbulb icons signal smart, suggested queries, helping users understand how to engage with the AI.

-The blue styling of the smart suggestions implies external linking, which can mislead users about the interaction
+The blue styling of smart suggestions suggests external links, which may mislead users.

 Natural Language Search